 In addition to our inpatient benzodiazepine addiction treatment, we offer intensive outpatient and intensive sober living programs.
 Each program is designed to encourage sober life skills and lifelong recovery.

 The first step in benzodiazepine addiction treatment is ridding the body of the drug.
 It’s crucial to enter a medical detox program because benzo detox at home is dangerous.
 Above all, stopping “cold turkey” can be fatal.
-However, medical interventions can lessen the withdrawal symptoms that include seizures and suicidal behaviors.
+However, medical advice and interventions can lessen the withdrawal symptoms that include seizures and suicidal behaviors.

 Additionally, medical detox helps reduce the discomfort of withdrawal.
 At the same time, it lowers your chance of relapse.
 While detox typically lasts seven to 10 days, it can last for months, depending on the benzo addiction.